site-logo

 9:55 am Overview of the OECD Consensus Document on Considerations for Collaborative Work on the Safety Assessments of Foods and Feeds Derived from rDNA Plants Dr. Bhavneet Bajaj

-10:15 am Breakout Groups: Discussion on Case Studies Dr. Bhavneet Bajaj, Dr. Vibha Ahuja, and Group Facilitators
+10:15 am Breakout Groups: Discussion on the Case Studies Dr. Bhavneet Bajaj, Dr. Vibha Ahuja, and Group Facilitators

 11:00 am Tea Break